Psychological stress and sleep: Cardiovascular impacts

 Long-term effects can result from years of persistent feelings of excessive levels of stress and consequently getting a consistent lack of sleep.
 Excessive stress and sleep deprivation can cause cardiovascular issues, such as high blood pressure and heart disease.
 In a study focusing on the impacts of chronic stress on the heart, it was found that during times of chronic stress, the body hyperactivates the sympathetic nervous system which leads to changes in heart rate variability.
 Due to these changes in heart rate variability, which can harm the capabilities and strength of the heart, the risk of heart disease greatly increases due to elevated blood sugar and blood pressure levels.
 Prolongation of this stress on the body can cause plaque buildup in the artery walls which impedes blood flow and results in a much higher likelihood of major cardiovascular events, including heart attack and stroke.

 Sleep also adds to these cardiovascular impacts because blood pressure normally decreases during sleep.
 As a result, someone with a consistent lack of sleep has higher blood pressure levels for longer periods of time.
 In a study that was conducted to find the correlation between sleep deprivation and cardiovascular issues, it was found that one hour less of sleep each night increased the risk of calcium build-up in the arteries by 33%.
 Calcium buildup in the arteries is a major cause of plaque buildup, which was also mentioned as highly affected by increased stress levels.
 When combined, excessive stress and sleep deprivation cause a much larger increase in plaque buildup which can lead to an increased risk of heart disease, stroke, and high blood pressure.
 When someone is constantly feeling stressed throughout their day and then struggles to fall and stay asleep due to stress and anxiety, it creates a continued cycle of strain on the heart.

 Increased chance of obesity

 When people are stressed, their bodies release a hormone called cortisol.
 This can increase appetite and cravings for unhealthy foods, like sugary or fatty snacks.
 Stress also makes it harder to control eating habits.

-Not getting enough sleep can also contribute to weight gain.
-It messes with the body's hormones that control hunger and fullness.
-When you're tired, you're more likely to feel hungry and less likely to burn calories through exercise.
+Not getting enough sleep interferes with the body's hormones that control hunger and fullness.
+When tired, one is more likely to feel hungry and less likely to burn calories through exercise.

 Stress and lack of sleep often go together and can make it much easier to gain weight.